vlandham/captain_z/out/captain_z.md

 Captain Z stared at the decoded message, trying to grasp its full meaning.

 A war?
 A battle, with pirates?
 That couldn't be right.
-She must of made a mistake.
+She must have made a mistake.

 The Port of Goodnews was one of the most guarded cities in all the Western Waters.
-It was small, compared to some of the Eastern cities, but had more guards and galleys even then many of them.
+It was small, compared to some of the Eastern cities, but had more guards and galleys than many of them.
 Certainly no pirate would be dumb enough to attack the city outright.

 Still, the message filled Captain Z with dread.
 It was now Friday morning.
 In an hour or so, the sun would begin to rise on a new day.

 She listened for any strange sounds outside.
 If pirates were planning an attack, they would have been spotted by now.
 Guards would be running to their stations.
 Alarms would be going off.
 Captain Z listened, but heard none of that kind of commotion.
 Everything outside was quiet and peaceful, as you would expect from such an early hour.

-To appease her own worry, the captain decided just to make sure there was nothing strange going on.
+To appease her own worry, the captain decided to make sure there was nothing amiss.
 She needed to get a good look at the harbor from above.

 She crept out of the school and up the alley.
 She turned the corner and started up the bumpy hill to Lookout Point.
 Street after street, she looked down as she jogged past and saw nothing but dark homes.
 A few times she turned around to try to see the harbor, but trees and smaller hills blocked the view.